 There is also an important privacy consideration.

-The clients who attend this studio are diverse in age, culture, and background.
-Many are also navigating personal or sensitive situations.
-This includes public figures, transgender women, people experiencing anxiety or neurodivergence, and those dealing with hair loss, medical treatment, or compulsive hair-related conditions.
+The clients who attend this studio are diverse in age, culture, background, and personal circumstance.
+Some are public figures.
+Some are transgender women.
+Some experience anxiety, neurodivergence, hair loss, medical treatment, or compulsive hair-related conditions.

-Choosing not to take or share photos helps create an environment where clients can focus on the work itself without feeling observed or evaluated.
+Choosing not to take or share photos helps create an environment where clients can focus on the work itself without feeling observed, evaluated, or turned into content.

 A Deliberate Choice